opencaesar/oml-tutorials/tutorial6.md

 OML federation can be implemented in one of the following (incrementally-federated) styles:

-1. OML sub projects of a common parent, depend on each each other directly, managed in a single repo.
+1. OML sub projects of a common parent, depend on each other directly, managed in a single repo.
 2. OML sub projects of a common parent, depend on each other through Maven, managed in a single repo.
 3. OML projects are all root, depend on each other through Maven, managed in a single repo.
 4. OML projects are all root, depend on each other through Maven, managed in different repos.